 You can even program the app to give you a happy flashing green light when you are below Your trigger.
 You’ll get a nice dopamine hit from the green light rather than those less-than-optimal comfort foods!

 Test strips are often sold separately.
 You will need at least 100 test strips for the Data-Driven Fasting 30-Day Challenge and up to 200 if you want to test more regularly.

-Your waist to height ratio is an excellent indicator of your overall metabolic health, so we recommend you measure your waist each week.
+Your waist-to-height ratio is an excellent indicator of your overall metabolic health.
+We recommend measuring your waist each week.
 A simple tape measure is an excellent investment.